pacifiquerubasha/bulkEmailAppScript/README.md

 ![Appscript Editor](https://github.com/pacifiquerubasha/bulkEmailAppScript/blob/main/assets/editor.png)

 4. Follow the prompts to configure your email settings, such as the location of your emails in the spreadsheet, the attachments, variables to make email customized for the receiver...

-5. Click Run to execute the script
+5. Click Run to execute the script.
 ![Appscript Run](https://github.com/pacifiquerubasha/bulkEmailAppScript/blob/main/assets/run.png)